Cherprang Areekul: Personal life

 She gave a speech during a special talk session on "Youth Commitment to Sustainable Development Goals" at Sophia University, Japan, in 2019, along with other representatives from UNESCAP & UNESCO.

-Popularity
+In March 2023, she faced the most tragic moment in life as her only younger brother, Charn Areekul, passed away unexpectedly.
+Though hardly spoke about this sentimental incident in public to protect her family's feelings, she handled the situation strongly but admitted this incident left mark forever.

+Public image

 Cherprang is amongst the BNK48 members with the most followers and usually has the longest queues at handshake events.
 Many people consider her as the image of BNK48.